Wicked Movie Review: Defying Expectations

 Glinda understands how to play her role and knows exactly what to say and when to say it.
 She often plays up her goodness to her advantage and Elphaba immediately sees past her farcical act due to her ability to see people for who they are, even though no one has attempted to see her beyond her shocking appearance.

-However, it’s through her closeness with Elphaba that Glinda realizes what goodness really is: not a tactic to employ just to get what you want, but something that can genuinely change someone’s life.
-In the most emotionally potent moment of the film, Glinda invites Elphaba to a party their entire class in Shiz will be going to and offers her a hat she describes as so ugly she wouldn’t even give it away because she doesn’t hate anyone that much.
+It’s through her closeness with Elphaba that Glinda realizes what goodness really is: not a tactic to employ just to get what you want, but something that can genuinely reshape someone’s life.
+In the most emotionally potent moment of the film, Glinda invites Elphaba to a party their entire class will be going to and offers her a hat she describes as so ugly she wouldn’t even give it away because she doesn’t hate anyone that much.

-Elphaba, wanting to give Glinda a chance after Nessarose convinces her to, wears the hat and attends the party only to be mercifully made fun of.
-In a moment of realization, Glinda understands how horrible she’s been to this girl who has never had anything easy in life.
-Elphaba decides, like she always has had to, to be brave and stay to dance anyway and Glinda, letting go of her constant concern about what other people will think of her, goes to join her.
+Elphaba, wanting to give Glinda a chance after Nessarose convinces her to, wears the hat and attends the party only to be mercilessly made fun of.
+In a moment of realization, Glinda understands how horrible she’s been to a girl who has never had anything easy in life.
+Elphaba decides, like she always has had to, to be brave.
+She not only stays, but begins to dance and Glinda, letting go of her constant concern about what other people think of her, goes to join her.

-This is the magic of Wicked: there’s an understanding that a moment like this can make the children who go to see it fundamentally comprehend the power of empathy while also holding the power to heal the inner children of the adults who go watch it at the same time.
+This is the magic of Wicked: there’s an understanding that a moment like this can make children fundamentally comprehend the power of empathy while also holding the power to heal the inner child of the adults who go watch it at the same time.

-This story has been changing people’s lives as a musical for 20 years, and now Chu has brought the same magic that has been baked into the theatrical production to the big screen.
+This story has been changing people’s lives as a musical for 20 years, and now Chu has brought the same magnetic charm baked into the theatrical production to the big screen.
 While there has been plenty of conversation regarding the choice to break the film into two parts, after seeing part one you will understand the necessity of the film’s division.
-The world of Oz feels tremendous and if there was an attempt to tackle all this story and necessary character development in one movie, it simply would not do this beloved story justice.
-Even with a slight drag in the film’s transition from Act Two to Act Three, Oz has been built with so much intrigue you don’t mind spending a little extra time in this magical land.
+The world of Oz feels tremendous and if there was an attempt to tackle all this story and necessary character development in one movie, it simply would not do this highly cherished story justice.

 Wicked movie trailer (Universal)